customworx/GZR-Walls/README.md

 # GZR-Walls

-Navigate to the specific branch for each rom walls
+Navigate to the specific branch to find the walls u need

 I have wallpaper for each of the GZR-Roms!